Part of the security infrastructure for AI agents

 Relationship to OASB

-Domains 1-6: Authentication, authorization, transport security, logging, configuration, dependency management.
+Domains 1 through 6.
+Authentication, authorization, transport security, logging, configuration, dependency management.

-Domains 7-15: Trust hierarchy, capability boundaries, injection hardening, data handling, hardcoded behaviors, agentic safety, honesty, human oversight, harm avoidance.
+Domains 7 through 15.
+Trust hierarchy, capability boundaries, injection hardening, data handling, hardcoded behaviors, agentic safety, honesty, human oversight, harm avoidance.

-Integrates both into domains 1-15 for comprehensive AI agent security assessment covering infrastructure and behavior.
+Integrates infrastructure and behavior into domains 1 through 15 for comprehensive AI agent security assessment.

-Generate a governance file, scan it for coverage, and iterate until you reach your target conformance level.
+Generate a governance file, scan it for coverage, and iterate until you reach your target conformance tier.

 # 1. Generate a SOUL.md with guided prompts